dabrahams/swift-naming/SetAlgebra-Container.md

   mutating func insert(member: Element) mutating func remove(member: Element) -> Element?

-  func allElementsAreContained(in other: Self) -> Bool
+  func allContentsAreContained(in other: Self) -> Bool
-  func allElementsAndMoreAreContained(in other: Self) -> Bool
+  func allContentsAndMoreAreContained(in other: Self) -> Bool
-  func hasNoElementsInCommon(with other: Self) -> Bool
+  func hasNoContentsInCommon(with other: Self) -> Bool
-  func containsAllElements(of other: Self) -> Bool
+  func containsAllContents(of other: Self) -> Bool
-  func containsAllElementsAndMore(of other: Self) -> Bool
+  func containsAllContentsAndMore(of other: Self) -> Bool

   var isEmpty: Bool { get }